This article was last updated in June 2019

 CyberArk is an Israeli company which offers information security services for its growing number of clients – including more than 50% of the Fortune 5001.
 Specifically, CyberArk provides “Privileged Account Security” for businesses and individuals who want to protect themselves from nefarious hackers looking for confidential data.
 Put simply, Privileged Accounts refer to the web of access accounts across a business’ enterprise environment – these accounts are everywhere, and cyber attackers want access to them.
 CyberArk’s software is designed to provide security across these Privileged Account environments and ultimately aims to protect critical data from falling into the wrong hands.

-At the start of February, CyberArk Software reported fourth-quarter financial results where revenue surged 36% year over year to $109.1 million2 and, for the current year, the company projects revenue to rise further between 20% and 21%, being a range of $411 million to $415 million.
-This news had a positive impact on the share price – which soared 20.5%3 on the day of the results announcement and, in turn, positively impacted the HACK portfolio.
+In mid-May 2019, CyberArk Software reported first-quarter 2019 financial results where revenue surged 34% compared with the first quarter of 2018 to $95.9 million2 and, for the current year, the company projects revenue to rise further between 21% and 22%, being a range of $415 million to $419 million.

-In a conference call to analysts, CEO and Chairman of CyberArk, Udi Mokady, highlighted how cybersecurity is becoming pivotal to the company’s strategic decision-making, saying: “Today’s business paradigm dictates that every organization — the insurance company, the retailer, the airline, the utility — is a software company, implementing digital transformation strategies and migrating workloads to the cloud.
+In a conference call to analysts in February 2019, CEO and Chairman of CyberArk, Udi Mokady, highlighted how cybersecurity is becoming pivotal to the company’s strategic decision-making, saying: “Today’s business paradigm dictates that every organization — the insurance company, the retailer, the airline, the utility — is a software company, implementing digital transformation strategies and migrating workloads to the cloud.
 They are leveraging speed, automation, and agility as a competitive advantage.
-This is causing organizations around the world to rethink security and prioritize impactful initiatives.4” CyberArk have positioned themselves well for this shift in thinking and are poised to capitalise on the need for data protection in the growing age of cybercrime.
+This is causing organizations around the world to rethink security and prioritize impactful initiatives.3” CyberArk have positioned themselves well for this shift in thinking and are poised to capitalise on the need for data protection in the growing age of cybercrime.